Anjali-Kadali/My-AI/README.md

 # My-AI
-Certainly!
-Here's an explanation of the provided Python code:

 1. **Imports and API Keys Setup**:
    - The code begins by importing necessary libraries like `pyttsx3`, `datetime`, `speech_recognition`, etc.